rakib8680/shoes-management-client/README.md

 ## Project Description

 - This is a Shoe Management System where you can add, update, delete, sell shoes and also can see all the shoes and sales history.
+- You can also filter the shoes by brand, size, price, model, release date, color, style, and sizes.
+- You can also register and login to the system.
+- This Site has two kind of users: Seller and Buyer.
+Seller can add, update, delete shoes and they can also see the sales History and Buyer can only see all the shoes and They can make request for polishing their shoes.Also Buyers can customize their shoes by choosing the color and size of the shoes.
 - This is the client side of the project.
 You can find the server side of the project here: https://shoes-management-server-two.vercel.app

 ## How to Run Locally